-The hits just keep coming, in the form of more unwanted six-legged visitors whose real home is across the waters.
+The hits just keep coming, in the form of more unwanted 6-legged visitors whose real home is across the oceans.

-A mass of offensive bugs has washed over our McHenry County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and Asian beetle to name a few.
+A surge of offensive species has washed over our McHenry County neighborhood Pewaukee and Wisconsin in the past 2 decades: the emerald ash borer and Asian beetle to name a few.
 All are innate to foreign countries.
 All have caused environmental and economic havoc in the U.S., where no natural predators exist to control them.

-Its name is well-deserved.
+Its name is well-earned.
 When smushed or crushed, the brown marmorated stink bug emits an awful, overpowering you'd invite into your McHenry County home, right?

-Fortunately, the brown marmorated insect hasn't arrived in great numbers in McHenry County or Wisconsin.
+Fortunately, the brown marmorated insect hasn't arrived in large numbers in McHenry County or WI.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.

-Farmers hate them for more than their smell.
-The stink bug feed on tree fruits, vegetables, sweet corn and soybeans.
+Farmers dislike them for more than their stink.
+The insects feast on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.

-The Asian invasive has a family member that is native to the United States.
-The brown stink bug looks a lot like the brown marmorated version, except the colors of their undersides are different.
+The Asian invasive has a family member that is native to the U.S. The brown stink bug looks a lot like the brown marmorated version, except the colors of their undersides are different.
 We somehow doubt you'll get that far identifying them, though.

-Brown marmorated stink bugs like to winter inside McHenry County homes.
-If you step on one, you'll figure it out quickly.
+Brown marmorated stink bugs like to winter inside McHenry County your house.
+If you smush one, you'll figure it out quickly.
 The nose knows.
-If you see more in your McHenry County home or yard, don't step on them – contact The Mosquito Guy to address their presence in a safe, non-smelly fashion.
-Unlike these insects, we'll never stink up your joint.
+If you see more in your McHenry County home or yard, don't smush them – contact The Mosquito Guy to address their presence in a safe, non-smelly fashion.
+Unlike these bugs, we'll never stink up your joint.